 “Sec.
 7k.
 Flexible Schedule Pilot Program.

-“(a) In School Year 2024-2025, OSSE shall administer a Flexible Schedule Pilot Program (“pilot”) to assist participating DCPS schools and public charter schools in providing additional time for educators to engage in professional development, continuing education, course planning, collaboration, wellness, and other similar activities by providing financial support, resources and guidance, linkages to out-of-school-time program providers, and research on existing flexible schedule models across the District.
+“(a) In School Years 2023-2024 and 2024-2025, OSSE shall administer a Flexible Schedule Pilot Program (“pilot”) to assist participating LEAs in providing additional time for educators to engage in professional development, continuing education, course planning, collaboration, wellness, and other similar activities by providing financial support, resources and guidance, linkages to youth development program providers and partners, and research on existing flexible schedule models across the District.

-“(b) OSSE shall issue a call for applications and select participating schools for the pilot by March 15, 2024.
+“(b) OSSE shall issue a call for applications and select participating LEAs for the pilot by March 15, 2024.

 “(1) Participation in the pilot shall be based on criteria OSSE establishes, and the following considerations:

-“(A) The ratio of DCPS schools compared to public charter schools in the pilot should aim to be proportional to the ratio of DCPS schools to public charter schools in the District.
+“(A) OSSE shall give priority to applications that prioritize elementary and middle schools;

-“(B) The number of participating schools by ward should aim to be proportional to the number of students who attend school in each ward compared to the total number of students in the District;
+“(B) The number of participating schools by ward should be proportional to the percentage of students attending school in that ward;

+“(C) OSSE shall give priority to applications that prioritize schools with higher-than-average teacher attrition; and

-“(C) The responses a school provides with its application pursuant to paragraph (2) of this subsection; and
+“(D) The responses an LEA provides with its application pursuant to paragraph (2) of this subsection.

-“(D) OSSE shall give priority to:

-“(i) Elementary and middle schools; and

-“(ii) Schools with higher-than-average teacher attrition.

-“(2) Each school’s application to the pilot shall include:
+“(2) Each LEA’s application to the pilot shall include:

-“(A) Its proposed flexible schedule and an explanation of how it will enhance student learning of the academic standards set forth by OSSE;
+“(A) The names of the participating schools, the LEA’s proposed flexible schedule for each participating school, and an explanation of how flexible scheduling will enhance student achievement for each participating school;

+“(B) An explanation of how the participating schools identified in the application will meet the 1,080 instructional contact hours otherwise required by OSSE;

-“(B) The school-level administrator who is responsible for leading the pilot at the school;
+“(C) The school-level administrators who will be responsible for administering the pilot at each school;

-“(C) Approval from the LEA for the school to participate;

 “(D) A plan for engaging and communicating with families and students about the pilot;

 “(E) The projected cost of the pilot and a description of anticipated expenses;

-“(F) Out-of-school-time program providers the school plans to work with to support the pilot and for what purposes; and
+“(F) Youth development program providers or other partners the LEA plans to work with to support the pilot and for what purposes, if applicable;

-“(G) Demographics of the school including:
+“(G) Demographics of each school identified in the LEA’s application including:

 “(i) The ward in which the school is located;